Stalkisiek/UniversityStuff/README.md

 ## Description

-In this repository I've organized my university coding class materials to help me keep track of what I've learned and accomplished.
+In this repository, I've organized my university coding class materials to help me keep track of what I've learned and accomplished.
 Each folder corresponds to a specific course or topic, containing code snippets, assignments, and possibly some small projects.

 ## Folder Structure